-Based on Teays Valley Local Schools District Calendar- In event the school district calls for a 2 hour delay, the YMCA will provide AM Care 1 hour later until school begins (7:00am or 7:30am depending on the sites original start time) There is no additional cost to current Y Club participants.
+Based on Circleville City Schools District Calendar- In event the school district calls for a 2 hour delay, the YMCA will provide AM Care 1 hour later (7:45am) until school starts.
+There is no additional cost to current Y Club participants.